Ashtonfield

 Table Chart PROFILE FAQ

-Health outcomes in Ashtonfield are marginally below the national average with common health conditions slightly more prevalent than average across both younger and older age cohorts
+Health performance in Ashtonfield is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

-Private health cover is very high at approximately 57% of the total population, which numbers around 2,621 people.
-Mental health issues and asthma are the most common medical conditions in the area, affecting 10.2 and 8.9% of residents respectively.
-Conversely, 65.6% of residents declare themselves completely clear of medical ailments, compared to 63.4% across Rest of NSW.
-The proportion of residents aged 65 and over is 14.8%, totaling 684 people, which aligns broadly with the general population's health profile.
+The rate of private health cover is very high at approximately 57% of the total population (~2,621 people), compared to 51.9% across Rest of NSW.
+Mental health issues and asthma were found to be the most common medical conditions in the area, impacting 10.2 and 8.9% of residents respectively.
+Conversely, 65.6% of residents declared themselves completely clear of medical ailments, compared to 63.3% across Rest of NSW.
+Working-age residents show an above average prevalence of chronic health conditions.
+The area has 15.3% of residents aged 65 and over (707 people), which is lower than the 23.4% in Rest of NSW.
+National rankings for Ashtonfield are broadly in line with the general population.

 Frequently Asked Questions - Health